Monochrome-Compliance-Dev/compliance_reporting_server/docs/multi-tenancy-architecture.md

 ### 1️⃣ Executive Summary

-This document describes the architecture for strict tenant isolation using PostgreSQL Row-Level Security (RLS) with session-based client context.
-It ensures data belonging to one client cannot be seen or modified by another, while remaining performant and maintainable.
+This document describes the architecture for strict tenant isolation using PostgreSQL Row-Level Security (RLS) with session-based customer context.
+It ensures data belonging to one customer cannot be seen or modified by another, while remaining performant and maintainable.

 ---